endor/kettu/README.md

 * graphing up/download:
   * check if browser can handle html5 storage, otherwise store in div (patch sammy to fall back to another store )
   * aggregate data
+* maybe icons for different file types in file list